sdasgup3/PLDI-2020-Artifact-Evaluation/README.md

       -   [md5 hash](https://docs.google.com/document/d/1YzOBUxWMoXes9bcqWTJYrXeWxVRGFUnefhs8jDxDabs/edit?usp=sharing)
       -   login: sdasgup3
       -   password: aecadmin123
-    - Guest Machine requirements
+    - Guest Machine recommended settings
-      - Minimum (8 GB of RAM) & (4 processors) to allow parallel experiments.
-However, it is recommended to configure the VM with more RAM and processors to allow aggressive parallel experiments.
+      - RAM: Min-8GB, Max-16GB and Cores:Min-4, Max-8.
+However, it is recommended to configure the VM with more RAM and processors to allow  parallel experiments during single instruction validation.
   - We have also included the current repository in the VM disk, so that one can access this README.md file at `~/Github/PLDI20-Artifact-Evaluation/README.md`.
 This is just only to avoid the unfortunate scenario of the "bidirectional shared clipboard" not working for the VirtualBox.

 **Troubleshoot**: